 - Stay with her until help arrives and monitor her condition.

-Because crack can be so addictive and because the high tends to wear off extremely quickly, many users will take many doses in a short period of time, putting themselves at extreme risk of overdose.
+Because it can be so addictive and because the high tends to wear off extremely quickly, many users will take many doses in a short period of time, putting themselves at extreme risk of overdose.
 The only sure way to prevent crack overdose is to cease all use of the drug.